Everything is different for the NBA All-Star Game

 Conversely, George will be teammates with the man he replaced (via trade) on the Thunder roster: Victor Oladipo.

-And while the actual All-Star draft was not televised, nor was the draft order released to the public, it's not hard to presume that James used the first overall pick to select Durant, widely regarded as his predecessor as the best basketball player in the world.
+And while the actual All-Star draft was not televised, nor was the draft order released to the public, it's not hard to presume that James used the first overall pick to select Durant, widely regarded as his successor as the best basketball player in the world.

 Durant, of course, is Curry's teammate on the defending champion Golden State Warriors, who defeated James' Cavaliers four games to one in the 2017 NBA Finals -- wherein Durant was named Finals' MVP.